ahmadajmi/learning-javascript/chapter2.md

 ```

-So as you can see the `newMethod()` method becomes a property of our created object becuse it inherites it from the prototype chain, so whenever we loop over `object` the `newMethod()` method will be returned as a property. to avoid this you can use the `hasOwnProperty()` method to filter the result and return only the `object` main properties.
+So as you can see the `newMethod()` method becomes a property of our created object because it inherits it from the prototype chain, so whenever we loop over `object` the `newMethod()` method will be returned as a property. to avoid this you can use the `hasOwnProperty()` method to filter the result and return only the `object` main properties.

 ``` javascript
 for (i in object) {